PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-In the code above we are using the `getTeamMember` function to fetch our team member data.
-We are passing in our `slug` as an argument to the function.
-We are then returning the team member data to our component.
+In the code above, we use the `getTeamMember` function to fetch data for our team members.
+We pass in our `slug` as an argument to the function, and then we return the team member data to our component.

-Notice how we are passing our search query to `ulr.search` based on the populate logic we created earlier.
+Notice how we pass our search query to `ulr.search` based on the populate logic we created earlier.

-We are also using the `pre` tag to display our team member data in a readable format.
+We also use the `pre` tag to display our team member data in a readable format.

 ![Team Member Detail Page](/images/032-team-member-detail-page-3.png)

-Now let's start by adding some basic styling to our `Team Member Detail` page.
+Let's add basic styling to our `Team Member Detail` page.

 We will add the following code to our `[slug]/page.tsx` file: